Skip to main content

 Dispatching actions

-As discussed, the only way to change the store state is by dispatching actions.
+As discussed, the only way to change the application state is by dispatching actions.

 The two places where you usually dispatch actions from are:

-• From inside a widget, using the dispatch extension methods on the widget context (more on that later).
+• From a widget, using the dispatch extension methods on the widget's context (more on that later).

-• From inside actions dispatching other actions.
+• From an action, dispatching other actions.
 All actions have access to the dispatch methods.

 There are five "dispatch methods" that you can choose from.
 Let's study them in detail.